soil-kt/soil-docs/guide/query/hello-query.md

 Have you understood the basics of using Query?
 This concludes the tutorial :confetti_ball:

-If you wish to continue learning, it would be a good idea to try running the `QueryScreen` found in the [sample](https://github.com/soil-kt/soil/tree/1.0.0-alpha09/sample/) code.
+If you wish to continue learning, try running the `QueryScreen` in the [sample](https://github.com/soil-kt/soil/tree/1.0.0-alpha10/sample/) code.
 If you have any concerns, please feel free to provide feedback on [Github discussions](https://github.com/soil-kt/soil/discussions).

 Love the project? :star: it on [GitHub](https://github.com/soil-kt/soil) and help us make it even better!